Hillside views a bus, train or tram ride, or quick walk away

 Views: Oldham town centre, Tandle Hill Country Park, Manchester, Chadderton.

 By Bus: TfGM tendered route 402 skirts the edges of Oldham Edge along Higginshaw Road from Derker, Oldham, Chadderton Park and Royton (Monday to Saturday daytime journeys operated by Stott’s Tours; Sunday and Bank Holiday daytime journeys by Nexus Move).
-Plus the 59 from Manchester, Heaton Park, Middleton, and Oldham as well as up to Shaw.
+Plus the 59 from Manchester, Heaton Park, Middleton, and Oldham.

 3. Pots and Pans: